siyue-zhang/google-data-analytics-cert/capstone project/README.md

 Among all weekdays, casual rider took longer trips than member rider.
 The longest average trip duration was on Sunday.
 Unlimited time of bike use would be an attractive membership feature for casual rider.

 ![p6](https://github.com/siyue-zhang/google-data-analytics-cert/blob/master/capstone%20project/images/weekday_duration.png)

+## Conclusion and strategy

+Casual customers take as many trips as member customers